-Michael Anthony Kaitanjian, 55, of Whittier, California, lost his battle with cancer at his home on Saturday, September 8, 2001.
+Michael Kaitanjian, 55, of Whittier, California, lost his battle with cancer at his home on Saturday, September 8, 2001.
 He passed away on the day of his 28th wedding anniversary to his loving wife Cathee.
-Michael spent the last months of his life welcoming his two new granddaughters and enjoying quality time with family and friends.
+Michael spent the last months of his life welcoming his two new granddaughters.
+He also spent his days enjoying quality time with family and friends.

-Mike’s love of the concrete industry allowed him to meet many people who shared his interests either at the World of Concrete show or over the phone as contractors and distributors called to find out about his products or how to get the right “look.”
+Mike’s love of the concrete industry allowed him to meet many people who shared his interests.
+He met them either at the World of Concrete show or over the phone as contractors and distributors called to find out about his products or how to get the right “look.”
 He also had the pleasure of having his family work with him in the family business.
-Over the past few years he had his sons Kris and Kyle under his wing teaching them all he knew about the business and stamped concrete.
+Over the past few years he had his sons Kris and Kyle under his wing.
+He taught them all he knew about the business and stamped concrete.